tomlrichardson/bakery/src/content/pages/where.md

     flipped: false
     locations:
       - Maggies
+      - Taste Nature
       - The Duck
-      - Taste Nature
-  # - _bookshop_name: locations-slider
+  - _bookshop_name: locations-slider
-  #   heading: Where we supply
+    heading: Where we supply
-  #   subheading: We're proud to be the supplier for these local eateries.
+    subheading: We're proud to be the supplier for these local eateries.
-  #   flipped: true
+    flipped: true
-  #   locations:
+    locations:
-  #     - name: Maggies
+      - Maggies
-  #       details: Cafe & bar.
-  #       image:
-  #         src: /images/logo.png
-  #         alt: A picture of the outside of Maggies
-  #       location: '131 High Street, Dunedin'
-  #       link: /#map
-  #     - name: The Duck
+      - The Duck
-  #       details: Cafe & bar.
-  #       image:
-  #         src: /images/logo.png
-  #         alt: A picture of the outside of The Duck
-  #       location: '131 High Street, Dunedin'
-  #       link: /#map
   - _bookshop_name: map
 ---